 Description

-The railings flank the road and have a central opening forming a garden entrance with 6 stone steps down; moulded newel posts (those at the head of the steps also having urns).
-Contemporary rubble walls extend from the ends of the railed section for some 20m on either side at a height of approximately 1.80m.
-At the northern end the walls curve inwards at an early C20 entrance with rough-dressed limestone flank walls and boarded gates.
-Beyond this the wall continues along the roadside for another 15m before sloping up to a height of approximately 3m and terminating, at the junction with the walls of Tros-y-Parc, in a second pair of boarded gates.
+The walls and railings of Llys-y-Coed date from the early 20th century and are located flanking the road.
+The railings feature a central opening that serves as a garden entrance, which includes six stone steps leading down.
+There are moulded newel posts at the top of the steps, with urns on those posts.
+Contemporary rubble walls extend approximately 20 meters from the ends of the railed section, standing about 1.80 meters high.
+At the northern end, the walls curve inward to form an entrance with rough-dressed limestone flank walls and boarded gates.
+Beyond this entrance, the wall continues along the roadside for another 15 meters, sloping up to a height of about 3 meters and ending at the junction with the walls of Tros-y-Parc, where there is a second pair of boarded gates.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.